-Explained: *bring yarn under the right needle to the front, slip the next stitch purl-wise, then bring the yarn over the needle and across the slipped stitch to the back of the needle.
+Bring the yarn to the front of the work, slip the next stitch purlwise, then bring the yarn over the needle and across the slipped stitch to the back of the needle.
 Knit the next stitch with its YO (brk).
 Repeat from * around.

 Rnd 2: *Brp, sl1yof; rep from * around.